symopsio/backend-challenge/README.md

 Thanks for taking the time to check out our backend engineering challenge!
 Today, you'll be building a command-line tool called `msr`.
 Please implement your CLI in Python, and ensure that, once installed (with a standard `pip install`), it can be called simply by typing `msr` at a shell prompt.

+## Expectations

+The coding project has a 3 hour time limit, but we've designed it to ideally be completable in 1-2 hours.
+We recommending solving the problems first and then cleaning up the code afterwards if you have time.
+Be pragmatic about it rather than trying to be perfect, at least on your first pass.

 ## Background

 You've been tasked with putting together a CLI that performs various measurements on remote web pages.
 We'll call this CLI `msr`.
 There will be several subcommands to `msr`, each of which might take some arguments.